-The biggest problem for Democrats wasn't that they got the policy wrong.
+But the biggest problem for Democrats wasn't that they got the policy wrong.
 Rather, it was that they repeatedly demonstrated disinterest in even trying to get it right - a mistake the Trump administration is now replicating to a tee.